Table of Contents

-Being Hispanic, we’ve enjoyed homemade tortillas my whole life.
-In fact, my great-grandma Bean Burro was famous for her gigantic delicious tortillas and sold a dozen for $2!!)
+Being Hispanic, we’ve enjoyed homemade tortillas our whole lives.
+In fact, our great-grandma Bean Burro was FAMOUS for her gigantic delicious tortillas and sold a dozen for $2!!
+Homemade is better, trust us!

-With this simple recipe, we now make them all the time, and we all agree that Mexican dinners and sides always taste so much better and more authentic when they’re made with fresh tortillas!
+With this simple flour tortilla recipe, we now make them ALL the time.
+We all agree that everything (from dinners to sides) tastes so much better and more authentic when made with fresh tortillas!
+Best of all, you need ONLY 5 ingredients for this flour tortilla recipe and the dough comes together so quickly and easily.

 • 5 basic ingredients.
 Flour tortillas are surprisingly simple to make and require just a handful of basic pantry staple ingredients.